 The Microeconomics course is built around these building blocks (aka, pillars):

 - Understanding Microeconomics is about learning models and the theoretical framework through a combination of mathematical tools and economic intuition.
 In the theory lectures we learn together a series of concepts, models, graphs, and calculus-driven analysis that help us analyze myriads of economic and noneconomic issues through the lens of economic analysis.

 - 12 individual homeworks (roughly one per week) are assigned through the Smartworks 5 platform.
 The platform automatically grades the homeworks and explains the solutions.

 - Group Problem Sets

-To encourage interaction among instructors and students, through Blackboard you will be able to access the weekly Discussion Room in which the instructors will answer questions of general interest and offer insights on current events through the eyes of Microeconomics.
+To encourage continuous interaction between instructors and students, through Blackboard or Zoom the instructors will hold weekly meetings in which they answer questions of general interest and offer insights on current events through the eyes of Microeconomics.

 |Continuous assessment||Partial exams||General exam|

-With the purpose of measuring the acquisition of the learning outcomes mentioned above, the students’ assessment is based on the following components:
+With the purpose of measuring the acquisition of the learning outcomes mentioned above, students' assessment is based on the following criteria and weights:

-We have carefully searched to find a book that combines a rigorous mathematical treatment of Microeconomics together with many applications and real-world examples.
-Here is the relevant information.
+- The required textbook is Hal H. Varian.
+Intermediate Microeconomics with Calculus.
+International Student Edition.
+First edition.
+Norton Company (2020).
+ISBN 9780393690019, a book that combines a rigorous mathematical treatment of Microeconomics together with many applications and real-world examples.